Financial-Times/engineering-progression/docs/language.md

 ### Consider whether the competency is demonstrable

-When an engineer is ready for promotion, they are expected to provide evidence of the competencies that apply to their domain.
-It is important that each competency is demonstrably done:
+When an engineer discusses their career progression with their manager, they should be able to agree whether a competency is fulfilled.
+It is important that each competency is demonstrable:

   - **bad**: "Can write tests"
   - **good**: "Writes tests"